To create a new object, I'm using.NET Core Dependency Injection.

 Are there any recommendations/best practices regarding the lifetime of the SqlConnection object when working with Dapper?

-One thing most of developers agree is that, connection should be as short lived as possible.
-I see two approaches here:
+The majority of developers agree that connections should be made as quickly as feasible.
+Here, I see two strategies:

 usingfor each action, a block.
 As long as you don't wish to group the activities, this strategy is good.
 Most of the time, you can utilize transactions even when you wish to aggregate the operations.